 Osnabruck will be the HQ for the IKT Congress 2020.
 You should book your accommodation there and join the daily bus trips.
 Check-in is from Thursday 2nd April, 6:00-8:00pm, during a welcome reception at Osnabruck Town Hall in the historical Peace Hall where in 1648 after 30 years of war the Westphalian Peace Treaty was signed.
 Registration is also available at 9am on Friday 3rd April at Kunsthalle Osnabruck where at 9:45am our Congress will commence with our Members Forum.

 The IKT Symposium 2020 takes place on Saturday 4th April at Museum Marta Herford and is inspired by the fact that due to the use of mobile devices image production has become a daily habit for almost everybody.
 Under the title “The World of Images – Everyone is a Producer” the symposium will explore the consequence of the saturation/technological advances of image making on artists, curators and the audience.

 The Pre-Congress will start in the Ruhr District on Tuesday 31st March in Duisburg.
 Buses will be available to guide us to former industrial sites and new architectural landmarks dedicated to the arts in the cities like Essen, Dortmund and Unna.
 To book your accommodation for the Pre-Congress, please check further travel recommendations here.

 We are thrilled to announce that the IKT Board is able to increase the number of IKT Harald Szeemann Grants.
-Grant application deadline is 31st December 2019.
-Successful grantees will be notified no later than 20th January 2020.
-You will find a link to the grant application form and guidelines here.
+Sorry, grant application deadline was 31st December 2019.

 We are very much looking forward to this IKT Congress in Germany and hope to see you there next spring!